-Administer cautiously when alcohol intoxication is suspected.
-Emergency Precautions:
+Precautions: Administer cautiously when alcohol intoxication is suspected.
+Emergency depression and respiratory arrest.

-resuscitative equipment must be available prior to the administration of Midazolam.
 Pregnancy Cat.
-D Vital signs must be continuously monitored during and after drug administration.
+D resuscitative equipment must be available prior to the administration of Midazolam.

-Midazolam has more potential than the other benzodiazepines to cause respiratory depression and respiratory arrest.
+Vital signs must be continuously monitored during and after drug administration.
+Midazolam has more potential than the other benzodiazepines to cause respiratory